 “Secrets abound in the workplace, and your colleagues and boss will likely share all types of private information with you once they feel you can be trusted.
 Don’t break their trust.
 In addition to losing the respect of the person whose secret you told, the person you blabbed to will know that you can’t be trusted as well.” —Chaz Pitts-Kyser, author of Careeranista: The Woman’s Guide to Success After College

-6. Know that self promotion is not inherently a bad thing.
+- Self-promotion is not a bad thing.

 “I don’t believe that “brown nosing” is necessarily a bad thing unless it is done with malicious intent or to jeopardize another colleague’s position.
 Self-promotion is essential for survival in this challenging market.
 Companies and managers need to know who is working hard to make a difference, and the squeaky wheel does get the most attention.
 Expecting that hard work alone will be recognized and rewarded is naive.
 On the other hand, indiscriminate brown nosing will be viewed as annoying and ultimately damage your reputation.” —Roy Cohen, author of The Wall Street Professional’s Survival Guide

 - Make sure your voice is heard.

 “The best tip for managing office politics is be sure to be heard and seen in a good way.
 A ‘good way’ would include offering creative suggestions, lending a hand to colleagues, sharing insight with others when asked.
 Don’t be heard and seen spreading office gossip, sharing negative office stories, or contributing to an unproductive atmosphere.
 You want to stay out of power struggles and let your work and dedication speak for itself.” —Nicole Darling, MS, Career Strategist

 - Be positive.